 Phase 3: Rebound Symptoms

 These are the symptoms that Klonopin was suppressing.
 If you were prescribed Klonopin for anxiety, then this symptom may reappear after some time.
-But there is no need to be concerned; if you withdraw from Klonopin in a medical setting, the clinician considers all these phases and risks.
+However, there is no need to be concerned; if you withdraw from Klonopin in a medical setting, the clinician will consider all these phases and risks.
 Then, they formulate a unique and personalized treatment plan to minimize discomfort associated with withdrawal symptoms.

 Treatments After Detox